3elephants/3elephants/README.md

 2. Add any necessary test cases in [backend/src/tests.py](backend/src/tests.py)
 3. Test by running the test cases or directly running the function by using `python -c 'print(<function_name>(...params))'`
 4. Add a route to [backend/src/flask_server.py](backend/src/flask_server.py).
 This file is used for a Flask app that allows developers like yourself to contribute to the backend without having to configure their own API Gateway and AWS Lambda setup.
-5. When you're done (first stop the current dev server if you are running one) and run `./dev_deploy.sh`.
+5. When you're done (first stop the current dev server if you are running one) and run `./dev_deploy.sh` or if you don't want to run the test cases and just want the development server `python backend/src/flask_server.py`.

 Try to abstract as much work as possible into the [backend/src/lib](backend/src/lib) folder (_For now use your best judgement, based on the style of other functions, but stay posted for more specifics on how to do this._).